 We have presented some validation methods for identifying the quality of the expansion methods.
 These validation methods currently only cater for still images and IBL applications and no validation study on expanded videos yet exists.
 As HDR video becomes more important some form of validation for video will naturally be required.
-Psychophysical studies on videos with complex stimuli, such as a shot from a movie, may not be easily carried out, possibly automated methods may provide a more straightforward solution.
+Psychophysical studies on videos with complex stimuli, such as a shot from a movie, may not be easily run, possibly automated methods may provide a more straightforward solution.

 HDR technology has not yet reached its full maturity.
-For example, capturing HDR videos is still an open issue.
+Capturing HDR videos is still an open issue.
+Moreover, capturing HDR still images can be a long and tedious task when using classic LDR technology, and is still expensive with HDR cameras.
 The presented methods for the reconstruction of HDR content from LDR content have made the capturing of HDR content for consumers a more straightforward process.
 Moreover, all LDR legacy content can be utilised for HDR media, or used for HDR processing and re-lighting real and synthetic objects.